 The Geothermal Technologies Office (GTO) uses the Geothermal Electricity Technology Evaluation Model (GETEM) to understand the performance and cost of energy technologies GTO seeks to improve.
 The model helps GTO determine which proposed research, development, and deployment (RD&D) programs and projects might offer the most efficient improvement when based on taxpayer funding.

-GETEM is an Excel-based tool for estimating the levelized cost of energy for definable geothermal scenarios.
+GETEM is a tool for estimating the levelized cost of energy for definable geothermal scenarios.
 It is a detailed model of the estimated performance and costs of currently available U.S. geothermal power systems.
 It can be used to analyze and evaluate the state of existing technologies, and estimate the cost of certain technologies 5–20 years in the future, given the direction of potential RD&D projects.

 The latest version of the GETEM tool is now fully implemented into the National Renewable Energy Laboratory’s (NREL) System Advisor Model (SAM).
 The National Renewable Energy Laboratory’s (NREL) SAM is a free techno-economic software model that facilitates decision making for the renewable energy industry.
 For assistance using the tool, refer to NREL’s SAM help tool.